rokde/laravel-starter-kit/README.md

 - Imprint, Terms and Policy templates supported
 - displaying the password rules on registration and password change
 - reveal passwords on password input elements
+- User has locale and timezone for displaying the dates correct
+  - provide a `inApplicationTimezone` and `inUserTimezone` method for each carbon instance

 ### Build with DDD